HOME is an IP management technology from Lawo.

 Device Settings

-2. From here, use the menu tabs to access settings for the Network Ports, Senders, Receivers, etc.
+2. Use the menu tabs (at the top of the page) to access settings for the Network PortsSendersReceivers, etc.

-3. To return to the main "Devices" list, click on the < Devices button (to the left of the device label).
+3. To return to the main 'Devices' list, click on the < Devices button (to the left of the device label).

 4. To edit another device, repeat the steps above.

-Common Settings
+General Settings

 The General tab includes general information about the device (on the left) and other settings (on the right).

-• The informational fields (on the left) include the Software Version and Serial Number (important for licensing), plus the "Identify Hardware" function (if you need to locate a physical device in an equipment rack).
+The informational fields (on the left) include the current label and location, plus the Software Version and Serial Number (important for licensing).
 The Edit button can be used to edit the device label and location.
+For a physical device, the Identify Hardware function can be used to identify the device by flashing an LED or showing a message on its front panel.

-• The settings (on the right) vary depending on the device.
-For .edge, you can edit the Application (operating mode) and Device Options (number of SDI In/Out).
-For an A__stage64, you can edit the Wordclock Profile (1fs or 2fs) and Device Options (sample rate).
+• For .edge, you can edit the Application (operating mode) and Device Options (number of SDI In/Out).

-The Senders and Receivers tabs list the device's senders and receivers.
-For some devices, the senders and receivers are pre-defined, while for others they must be created.
-In both cases, you can adjust the I/O Routing (for audio streams), edit the streaming parameters or access the SDP data.
+The Senders and Receivers tabs list the device's IP senders and receivers.
+For some devices these are pre-defined, while for others they must be created (using New Sender and New Receiver).

 Connecting and Disconnecting Streams

 The page lists all available senders (on the left) and receivers (on the right).
-In the example above, there are Filters applied to restrict the view.

 • For each source and destination, there are two parts to the label: <device>/<sender> or <device>/<receiver>.